 - rash (especially on the chest)

 - palms of the hands and soles of the feet turn bright red, become puffy and the skin can peel

-- redness on the insides of the eyelids, lips tongue and inside the mouth.
+- redness on the inside of the lips and tongue and inside the mouth.

 For some children, the heart can be affected too.
-Around 20 to 40 per cent of children with Kawasaki disease develop problems in the blood vessels in the heart, which may lead to a bulge developing in the wall of a heart blood vessel (coronary aneurysm).
-This can lead to symptoms like breathlessness and chest pain.
+Around 20 to 40 per cent of children with Kawasaki disease develop problems in the blood vessels in the heart muscle.
+A bulge can develop in the wall of a heart blood vessel (coronary aneurysm).
+This can make it more likely for a blood clot to develop inside the vessel or it may become narrower as it heals.
+The valves inside the heart can also become leaky, so blood can flow backwards (regurgitation).
+The bag or sac that surrounds the heart can also fill up with fluid, putting pressure on the heart (pericardial effusion).
+These heart problems can lead to symptoms like breathlessness and chest pain.

 In most cases, doctors can diagnose Kawasaki disease through the distinctive symptoms.